weldonkipchirchir/rust-learning-lab/README.md

 8. **Enumerations**: Introduces Rust enums and showcases their usage in pattern matching and associated functions.

+9. **Collections**:  Provides an overview of Rust's standard library collections, including vectors, and hash maps.

 ## Usage

 To run the code examples: